 FAQs

-We live and work in unconscious reference to multiple relationship systems – our family, our cultural, professional, team and organisational systems.
-Each creates its own loyalties and different kinds of belonging.
+We live and work in unconscious reference to multiple relationship systems – our cultural, professional, organisational and family relationship systems.
+Each creates its own loyalties and different experiences of belonging.
 All these systems are sustained by naturally occurring organising principles.
-These principles are seen time and again and experienced as balancing forces that move all human systems back towards wholeness and integrity.
-When the organising forces are ignored the system attempts to re-balance itself.
-This causes the invisible dynamics which have such a powerful impact on life and life at work.
+These principles are seen time and again and experienced as balancing forces that move all human relationship systems towards wholeness and balance.
+When the organising forces are ignored or violated the system attempts to re-balance itself.
+This causes the limiting dynamics which have such a powerful impact on life and life at work.

-The attempt to re-balance in alignment with the natural forces create dynamics within and in-between systems.
+The attempt to re-balance in alignment with the natural forces creates dynamics within and in-between systems.
 Awareness of the systems we come from and belong to together with insights into the impact those relationship systems have on our clients opens up new horizons for coaches and coaching interventions.
-When you hold the wider system in mind and apply a methodology for respectfully accessing those systems – systemic coaching and constellations – you are working at a level that’s beyond the individual and beyond the visible.
-System orientated coaching of this nature illuminates, clarifies and resolves complex issues restoring balance and health to leadership, team and organisational systems.
+When you hold the wider system in view and apply a methodology for respectfully bringing the dynamics to life – systemic coaching with constellations – you are working at a level that’s beyond the individual and beyond the visible.
+Organisation and relationship system coaching of this nature illuminates, clarifies and resolves complex issues restoring balance and health to leadership, team and organisational systems.

 What is a ’systemic constellation’?

-A systemic constellation is a spatial, relational model of the invisible dynamics around an issue or challenge in a system of relationships.
-It’s a kind of ’living map’ of your client’s inner image of their issue or challenge.
-That map, made of people in a workshop or objects in one to one coaching is, through a facilitated process, illuminated, disentangled and bought into balance through the application of the insights, principles and practices of this work.
+A systemic constellation is a spatial, relational model of the invisible dynamics within an issue or challenge in a system of relationships.
+It’s a kind of ‘living map’ of your client’s inner image of their issue or challenge, an x-ray of the system dynamics.
+That map, made of people in a workshop or objects in one to one coaching is, through a facilitated process, illuminated, disentangled and brought into balance through the application of the insights, principles and practices of this work.
 A ‘systemic constellation’ is often simply referred to as ‘a constellation’.
 In the context of coaching and organisational health they are referred to here as ‘coaching constellations’.

 What is a ‘coaching constellation’?